-This is the eleventh quarterly report of the European 5G Observatory for the first quarter of 2021.
+This is the twelfth quarterly report of the European 5G Observatory for the second quarter of 2021.

-At the end of March 2021, 5G commercial services were available in twenty-four of the EU-27 countries.
+At the end of June 2021, 5G commercial services were available in twenty-five of the EU-27 countries.

 The level of spectrum assignments in the pioneer bands has not yet reached the 5G Action Plan objectives regarding the assignment of the three pioneer bands in all Member States.
-At the end of 2020, only three Member States had assigned spectrum in all three pioneer bands.
+At the end of 2020, only three Member States had made available and assigned spectrum in all three pioneer bands, and six months later there were five Member States in the same situation.